What Are the Benefits of Culligan Bottled Water?

 As the number one selling beverage in the United States, bottled water aids in the hydration of millions.
-And with roughly 13.7 billion gallons consumed by Americans each year, bottled water reamains a multi-billion dollar industry.
+And with 13.7 billion gallons consumed by Americans each year, bottled water remains a multi-billion dollar industry.

 So why are consumers choosing bottled water over an alternative option?

 For starters, bottled water offers a wide variety of options.
 Such as different sizes, flavors and filtration methods.